 Jasper National Park is launching development of a Visitor Use Management Plan to adapt to increasing visitation in the park.

 Thank you for your interest in Visitor Use Management in Jasper National Park.
-Due to the recent Jasper Wildfire Complex and ongoing recovery efforts, this project has been temporarily put on hold.
+Due to the 2024 Jasper Wildfire and ongoing recovery efforts, this project was put on hold from summer 2024 until winter 2025/2026.
+Work has resumed on this project and further updates will be shared throughout 2026.

 Visitation to Jasper National Park rose 20% from 2013-2023 and is expected to continue to rise.
 More people than ever before are visiting and connecting with this special place.